 Who it’s for: Eador’s greatest strength might just be how different its setup is compared to most other 4X games.
 The breaking of the game world into shards, which each behave like a smaller version of a strategic map in a game like Total War or Crusader Kings, means you’ll enjoy it if you’re looking for something a bit different than the standard map conquest or flipping largely static planets in a vast expanse of space to your color.

 Taking the Civilization formula into space, Beyond Earth casts you as the head of one of the first human colonies on an alien planet.
 You guide its development and compete with other colonial concerns using mechanics that will feel highly familiar if you’ve played Civ 5.

 Who it’s for: Beyond Earth is, in my opinion, a bit of a misstep in the Civ series, lacking elements that drive its siblings to success.
 While it has some cool things going for it, like a nonlinear tech system that allows you to evolve your futuristic technology in a number of distinct directions, it ultimately feels like a high budget Civ 5 mod that didn’t hold my interest for more than a couple dozen hours.

 Similar to its sci-fi counterpart Endless Space, the unfolding fantasy epic of Endless Legend takes place in a richly realized world with character and backstory to spare.
 Civilizations are highly customizable, and each presents distinct opportunities.

-Who it’s for: We awarded Endless Legend a in 2014.
+Who it’s for: We awarded Endless Legend a Commendation for Design in 2014.
 It has its foundation in the time-tested elements that make 4X what it is, but is unafraid to build on and remix them in ways that will especially interest long-time players who might be suffering from genre fatigue.
 Beyond that, anyone just wanting to explore a rich and interesting new fantasy setting won’t be at all disappointed.

 Warlock II: The Exiled